shanflyer/Rune-Factory/Packages/com.unity.ugui/Documentation~/TextMeshPro/FontAssetsDynamicFonts.md

 If the Asset is currently unused, TextMesh Pro resizes the atlas texture to 0 x 0 pixels.

 **NOTE:** Resetting a static font Asset leaves the atlas texture as-is, but empties the character-, glyph-, and glyph adjustment tables.

-### Updating/Baking a dynamic font Asset